 Simone Wedell, at 50, started Aïkido with Hans Goto Shihan; Now, 83, as 4th degree black belt (yondan), she still trains with Goto Shihan.
 Her inspiration and commitment to Aïkido are from: Goto Sensei’s dedication and skills, Saïto Sensei”s thorough structural techniques, Anno Sensei’s power and gentleness, John Stevens’ philosophical bridge from the East to the West.
 For Simone, teaching on a safe and friendly mat, is sharing the efficiency and the great fun of Aïkido.

 Scott has studied at Bay Marin Aikido with Sensei Goto for 21 years.
 He holds the rank of Yondan in Aikido and practices other physical arts such as Bok Fu, Kick Boxing, and Gracie Combatives.
-In class you'll see Scott bring new ideas into the dojo to keep training fresh.
-Currently he focuses on smoothing out basic movements through ki extensions.
+In class, you’ll see Scott bring new ideas into the dojo to keep training fresh.
+Currently, he focuses on smoothing out basic movements through ki extensions.

-Bob Bates holds a 3rd degree black belt (sandan) in Aikido.
+Bob Bates holds a 4th degree black belt (yondan) in Aikido.
 He started his training in 2002 at Bay Marin Aikido with Hans Goto Shihan.
 Bob has also trained extensively in the area of embodied leadership with the Strozzi Institute and Leadership Embodiment International.
 Embodied leadership brings together the Aikido principles of spirit and harmony with leadership best practices, helping leaders build compassion, connection and confidence.
 These Aikido based practices have had a profound impact on Bob’s own life and the lives of his executive coaching clients in Silicon Valley.
 Bob is also an advanced student in the Israeli self-defense system Krav Maga.
 His classes primarily focus on the practical aspects of Aikido as a method of self-defense while adhering to O’Sensei’s vision of bringing peace and harmony to the world.